tri-bui/sandbox-dbs/hi-weather/README.md

 ## Getting Started

-- Requirements: Python 3, Numpy, Pandas, Matplotlib, SQLAlchemy, Flask
+- Requirements: Python 3, Numpy, Pandas, Matplotlib, SQLAlchemy, Flask, Jupyter notebook/lab
 - Run `app.py` in the terminal and visit the provided URL to launch the app